- Admissions Process & Advice

 By any measure, the composition department at IU consistently ranks among the top institutions of its kind in the world.
-The distinguished faculty consisting of David Dzubay, Don Freund, John Gibson, Larry Groupé, P. Q. Phan, Aaron Travers and Chi Wang is thoroughly committed to providing the best environment, stimulation, training, and opportunities for young composers, acting individually as teachers and mentors and together as a department.
+The distinguished faculty consisting of David Dzubay, Don Freund, John Gibson, Larry Groupé, Han Lash, P. Q. Phan, Aaron Travers and Chi Wang is thoroughly committed to providing the best environment, stimulation, training, and opportunities for young composers, acting individually as teachers and mentors and together as a department.
 The number of students in the department averages around 50 split fairly evenly between graduate and undergraduate students; all receive weekly private lessons with the artist faculty.

 The department offers Bachelor, Master, and Doctor of Music degrees, Bachelor of Science in Music and an Outside Field, Master of Computer Music Composition and starting in fall 2019, Master of Music in Scoring for Visual Media as well as undergraduate and graduate certificates in music scoring, available to degree and non-degree students.
 IU composition students have been outstandingly successful in winning recognition in competitions, receiving significant commissions and performances, and finding placement in the academic and professional world when they complete their studies.
 Our students are also very diverse in many ways and display a high regard for the interests, ideas, and creations of their student colleagues, an attitude that is strongly supported by the philosophy and structure of the composition department.